eduardor626/CS172/README.md

 As we search for lets say UCR, the urls will appear:
 ![image](https://user-images.githubusercontent.com/43709736/121450557-d56a1d00-c950-11eb-8564-1f9d3d74cc9c.png)

-Then we can delete the table that have:
+Then we can delete the table that we have:
 ![image](https://user-images.githubusercontent.com/43709736/121450931-79ec5f00-c951-11eb-9f35-ee8a5cca98f0.png)